Create and shoot your own material, scripts, shows and more! Centenary College runs its own

 creation of a movie preview trailer, game show parodies, and full-length in-studio talk shows.

-This production is more on – site than the previous two weeks.
+This production is more on – site than the previous week.
 Students focus on one major

 project that requires multiple shoots.
 Past products have included music videos, movie shorts,